In the guide

 Exemptions

 There are some farm-related activities that fall outside the scope of the legislation.
-For further information on these activities please see 'Feed hygiene for farmers and growers'.
+For further information on these activities, please see 'Feed hygiene for farmers and growers'.

 In terms of the transport or haulage of feed there are no exemptions, although different provisions of the legislation may apply dependent upon the associated operations; see 'Conditions for transporters and hauliers' below.

-It should also be remembered that if a feed business is registered or approved in accordance with Regulation (EC) No 183/2005 for a particular activity, then that activity may cover the feed business for the transport of feed and feed products.
-For example, a manufacturer of compound feeding stuffs registered under activity 'R4' would not need to additionally register under 'R8' as a transporter of feed and feed products as this activity would be covered by the scope of the registration relating to the manufacturer's premises.
-For further information on approval and registration activities please refer to the FSA link above.
+It should also be remembered that if a feed business is registered or approved in accordance with assimilated Regulation (EC) No 183/2005 for a particular activity, then that activity may cover the feed business for the transport of feed and feed products.
+For example, a manufacturer of compound feeding stuffs registered under activity 'R4' would not need to additionally register under 'R8' as a transporter of feed and feed products, as this activity would be covered by the scope of the registration relating to the manufacturer's premises.
+For further information on approval and registration activities, please refer to the FSA link above.

 Back to top